-Records of end of unit assessments, formative assessments, SATs results and teacher assessments (TAs) are stored on our Management Information System (SIMS).
+Records of end of unit assessments, formative assessments, SATs results and teacher assessments (TAs) are stored on our shared drive accessible by all.

 The progress of children receiving extra support is monitored by the member of staff delivering the support and by the SENCo.